Concordium/concordium-rust-smart-contracts/CTS1.rst

 ^^^^^^^^

 The event to log for a transfer of some amount of a token type.
-A contract function which transfers tokens MUST log a transfer for each of these transfers.
+A contract function which transfers tokens MUST log a transfer event for each of these transfers.

-The Transfer event is serialized as: first a byte with the value of 0, followed by the token ID ``TokenID``, an amount of tokens ``TokenAmount``, from address ``Address`` and to address ``Address``.
+The Transfer event is serialized as: first a byte with the value of 0, followed by the token ID :ref:`TokenID`, an amount of tokens :ref:`TokenAmount`, from address :ref:`Address` and to address :ref:`Address`.

 Mint
 ^^^^